-Hearing and speech impaired (telecommunications device for the deaf (TDD) callers only): 1 800 634-2110 (8:00 A.M. to 5:00 P.M. eastern time).
+Hearing and speech impaired (telecommunications device for the deaf (TDD) callers only):

 Persons with disabilities: In compliance with the Americans with Disabilities Act, we will ensure that our lobbies, offices, meeting rooms, and other facilities are accessible to persons with disabilities.
 If you have questions about special accommodations for persons with disabilities, please call 1 800 972-1233.